Best rosé wine: must try bottles in 2025

 Roasted Chicken, Roasted Vegetables Corse Figari rosé 2021 – Clos Canarelli Nielluccio, Syrah, Grenache Dry, medium bodied, fresh with a touch of minerality

-The pink wave in the USA: California rosé wine and other wine regions
+USA’s pink wave: California rosé wine and other wine regions

-In the United States, the rose wine market is booming, now ranking second in global consumption.
+The rose wine market is booming in the US, now ranking second in global consumption.
 This growing love for pink wine is fueled by some of the world’s most innovative winemakers, particularly along the West Coast in California.

 California rosé wine reflects the region’s creative spirit and diversity.
 While states like Washington and Oregon also produce quality rosé, California has led a new wave of modern styles that rival their European counterparts.

-• Innovative winemaking techniques: from cold fermentation to minimal intervention, winemakers are pushing boundaries to enhance freshness and aromatics.
+• Innovative winemaking: from cold fermentation to minimal intervention, winemakers are pushing traditional production boundaries to enhance freshness and aromatics.

-• Diverse terroirs: regions like Sonoma, Paso Robles, and Santa Barbara offer unique microclimates for balanced, vibrant wines.
+• Diverse terroirs: regions like Sonoma, Paso Robles and Santa Barbara offer unique microclimates for balanced and vibrant wines.

 The table below highlights some standout California rosé wine recommendations, along with selections from other U.S. regions.